lfelipe1501/LEMPDocker/README.md

 The Nginx configuration can be found in `config/nginx/`.

+The `app` folder is a static path and you can upload the files of your applications in real time to be deployed and displayed by the nginx and php service.
+You can create multiple virtualhost inside `nginx.conf` file or you can create separate files as you like, and adjust the path of your applications remember `/var/www/html` is point to `app` folder, so you have to play with these paths to configure your web applications correctly.

 The PHP configuration can be found in `config/php/`.

 The MariaDB configuration can be found in `config/mariadb/`.